Experience the scientific side of Tenerife with a Teide Observatory visit

 Frequently asked questions

-This blog article contains an interesting guide with the most important points of interest on each road that leads to Mount Teide.
+In this article about ascending Mount Teide by car on our blog, you’ll find an interesting guide with the most important points of interest along each route to Mount Teide.
 However, we recommend not using a car and choosing collective transportation because it is important that together we do what we can to counteract overuse of the vehicle parking areas in the National Park.
 As a conservation measure, they have been kept to a small size, and they cannot be extended.
 If you ultimately decide to come by car, it’s a good idea to arrive after 1.00pm.

 Check out our weekly calendar of activities and excursions on Mt Teide which we have prepared so that you can view at a glance all the information you need about our activities.